What’s one of the must-see tourist spots in Sagada? Bomod-ok falls!

 I have been visiting Sagada for a number of times already.
 It never ceases to allure me with its wide array of eco-cultural offerings.
-No wonder, it is the most popular tourism destination in Mountain Province.
-Admittedly, a lot of adverse changes have been taking place due to mass tourism.
-Yet it cannot be denied that Sagada remains such a rustic paradise.
-One of my favorite tourist spots here is Bomod-ok falls.
+No wonder, it is the most popular tourist destination in Mountain Province.

-It was a long weekend when I and some buddies rode our way to Sagada from Bontoc.
+It was a long weekend when I and some buddies rode our way to Sagada to chase Bomod-ok falls.
 We were swelling in eagerness for an adventure-filled wander.
 We have always been doing that since our childhood days.
-Upon reaching Sagada, we made a quick tour around the town center.
-I was then familiar with the place since I had my two-month internship here during college.
-Specifically, we checked out the stone-walled St. Mary the Virgin Church, Hanging Coffins at the Echo Valley, plus a side-trip on some local vistas and resto.

 How to Get to Bomod-ok Falls?

 Bomod-ok falls is located at barangay Fidelisan in northern Sagada.
 But the road ends along barangay Bangaan.
-It is more or less an hour of ride from the town center.
+It is more or less 30 minutes of ride from the town center.

-To get to the trail head in Bangaan, you need to rent a van from the Sagada Municipal Tourism Office.
-Every visitor/tourist is also mandated to register here and pay an environmental fee of 50 pesos each.
-Van rental for a two-way trip via Bangaan is 500 pesos.
-If you are travelling via barangay Aguid which is another jump-off point, rent for a two-way trip is 650 pesos.
+You may rent a van from the SaGGAs’ office for a two-way trip via Bangaan for 500 pesos.
+If you are traveling via barangay Aguid which is another jump-off point, rent for a two-way trip is 650 pesos.

 Assaulting Bomod-ok Falls’ downhill trek

 After registering and getting a guide, we then took on the downhill trail to Bomod-ok falls.
 This is actually the challenging part.
-If you are not used to hiking, expect that you will really have a hard time.
+If you are not used to hiking, expect sweats and pantings.
 That is why, before coming here, make sure that you are physically-conditioned.
 Good thing though, the trails are paved and well-established.